SRIHARIS/bloom/README.md

 # bloom

-Social Networking as a service

-Bloom is a open source web application that offers sub set of social networking features and can be hosted on your private servers.
+Bloom is a open source web application that offers features similiar to slack and can be hosted on your private servers.
 Application has following features.

 Take a look